-Many attorneys fail to realize the importance of damages in a case.
+Many attorneys fail to realize the importance of properly documenting damages in a case.
 Sometimes, all emphasis and energies are placed in the initial hurdle of liability, and the impact of the injury on the client’s ability to work and earn money is ignored.
 A good damages preparation may help to strengthen a case once liability has been established.
 To date, vocational experts have been used in a wide variety of cases.
 Their expertise can benefit personal injury, medical malpractice, product liability, workers’ compensation, matrimonial, age discrimination, and wrongful termination cases.

 - What are the consequences of the injuries on the client’s ability to function?